imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 #### Elliptic Curve precompiles
 Included precompiles: `ecRecover`, `ecAdd`, `ecMul`, `ecPairing`

 Elliptic curve operations have been frequently reported as underpriced.
-Our measurements confirm that reports.
+Our measurements confirm those reports.
 While `ecPairing` is mostly in the range, the other precompiles are significantly more expensive than the nominal.

 > Client Implementation notes: